-One of the best things about making homemade dog food is that you can add lots of variety to you pet's diet.
-Changing up the protein source and mixing in different fruits and vegetables is a great way to keep meal time exciting for your pet.
+One of the best things about making homemade dog food is that you can add lots of variety to your pet’s diet.
+Changing up the protein source and mixing in different fruits and vegetables is a great way to keep mealtime exciting for your pet.

-If you've tried a lot of different options to get your dog to eat regular meals, it may be time to switch to a homemade diet.
-You need to discuss this change with your veterinarian and ask for their advice on making nutritionally balanced meals to meet your dog's needs.
+If you’ve tried a lot of different options to get your dog to eat regular meals, it may be time to switch to a homemade diet.
+You need to discuss this change with your veterinarian and ask for their advice on making nutritious meals to meet your dog’s needs.

 Dog Food Recipe for Picky Eaters

-Finding a good tasting dog food for picky eaters is a frustrating process.
 You can try to test different protein sources.
 Does your dog prefer beef or chicken?
 Neither?
-Then perhaps a less popular choice, like venison or duck, would be more appetizing for him.
+Then perhaps a less popular choice, like venison or duck, would be more delicious for him.